Horse64/old-core.horse64.org/docs/Specification/Horse64 Grammar.md

 `assignbinop` can be `+=`, `-=`, `*=`, and `/=`.
 Assignments
 with these assignment math operators are just a short hand, e.g. `lvalue += expr` means `lvalue = lvalue + expr`.
-Any side effects of lvalue, e.g. caused by getter functions, will also accordingly be experienced twice.

 `binopexpr` ignores that the index by expression binary operator has a closing element `']'` afterwards.